huang-sh/astk-doc/en/content/machine_learning.md

 ## feature extraction

-The follow is code to extract sequence feature for next machine learning model.
+The follow is code to extract sequence feature for next step machine learning model.
 And sub-command detail usage could refer to other module content.

 ```bash
 ## filter high PSI or low PSI AS event